 - Unable to bring up all options available to you

-- Definitely hesitate to promote solution that will save you a lots of money and time.
+- Definitely hesitate to promote a solution that will save you lots of money and time.

 Beware of cheap options on the market because they are always associated with poor quality.
 When your highly specialized contents were translated by inexperienced amateurs, expect disastrous results in your business.
 Poor translation will diminish your chance of winning in China.
 And no one else is paying for it but yourself.

-We are prominently different from most translation companies in China because we treat you as a partner and bring you most value out of our experience and expertise.
+We are prominently different from most translation companies in China because we treat you as a partner and bring you the most value out of our experience and expertise.

 We have seen good clients and bad ones as well.
 As we are constrained by resources, we will only serve those deserve our attention and time.
 We will only focus on clients who are already decided which projects to prioritize and understand the importance of translation and localization efforts.